Vincelim21/Microsoft-Excel-Project/README.md

 *   **Tutorials:** Step-by-step guides and notes on concepts I'm learning, from basic data entry and formulas to advanced features like pivot tables, macros, and data analysis.
 *   **Projects:** Practical examples and projects where I apply my Excel skills to various tasks and datasets.
-*   **Resources:** Links to helpful articles, videos, and other resources I find valuable along the way.

 My goal is to create a comprehensive record of my progress, which can also serve as a resource for others beginning their Excel journey.